 Ocean uptake of anthropogenic CO2 from the atmosphere is mainly driven by the concentration gradient across the ocean surface and the inorganic buffering ability of seawater for CO2.
-Again, whether one includes this process altogether as a feedback (Friedlingstein et al., 2006; Friedlingstein et al., 2003) or as a system response accounting for feedbacks for deviations relative to a reference standard uptake case (Previdi et al., 2013) is a conceptual question (see Sections 2.2 and 4.3).
-In analogue to the ocean overturning feedback, we tend to consider the total uptake of anthropogenic CO2 by the oceans as a strong negative feedback.
+Again, whether one includes this process altogether as a feedback (Friedlingstein et al., 2003, 2006) or as a system response accounting for feedbacks for deviations relative to a reference standard uptake case (Previdi et al., 2013) is a conceptual question (see Sects.
+2.2 and 4.3).
+In analogy with the ocean overturning feedback, we tend to regard the total uptake of anthropogenic CO2 by the oceans as a strong negative feedback.
 CO2 at the sea surface is kept at a comparatively low concentration by the biological production of organic matter and related vertical particle flux.
-Major marine biogeochemical feedbacks to climate change and high CO2 (see feedback diagrams in Figure 13) include positive feedback via the reduction in CO2 solubility in seawater at increasing temperatures and positive or negative feedback through a change of the seawater buffer capacity (increasing with rising temperature, decreasing with rising CO2).
+Major marine biogeochemical feedbacks to climate change and high CO2 (see feedback diagrams in Fig. 13) include positive feedback via the reduction in CO2 solubility in seawater at increasing temperatures and positive or negative feedback through a change in the seawater buffer capacity (increasing with rising temperature, decreasing with rising CO2).
 A reduction in ocean overturning will lead to positive biogeochemical feedback through increased accumulation of anthropogenic carbon in the upper ocean.